MihaiZecheru/MihaiZecheru/README.md

 ----------------------------------------------

-Teen hobbyist.
-Python, JS, C#, html, css.
+Programming is a hobby of mine.
+I know Python, JS, C#, html, css.